timlentse/ss-panel-rails/README.md

 # Enable invited code feature `( true for enable )`
 invited_code: true
 ```
-* regeister a mailgun account [here](http://www.mailgun.com) if you use mailgun to send email
+* Regeister a mailgun account [here](http://www.mailgun.com) if you use mailgun to send email

 ### Time to playaround
 Go to app root directory and type: